6 Savvy Ways to Use Spinach

 Directions

-1. Heat the olive oil and add the asparagus, onion, ginger, sea salt and pepper and stir fry for about a minute.
+1. Heat the olive oil to medium heat and add the asparagus, onion, ginger, sea salt and pepper and stir fry for about a minute.

 2. Add the garlic and spinach.
 Stir-fry for another minute, or until the spinach wilts.